InteractiveComputerGraphics/splashsurf/README.md

 Surface reconstruction library and CLI for particle data from SPH simulations, written in Rust.

-This repository consists of the following crates:
+This repository contains of the following components:
  - 🛠️ `splashsurf`: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminal.
 Install with `cargo install splashsurf`.
- - 🧰 `splashsurf_lib`: Library that implements the reconstruction pipeline used by the CLI.
+ - 🧰 `splashsurf_lib`: Rust library that implements the reconstruction method used by the CLI.
 Allows integrating the reconstruction procedure directly into other Rust applications.
 Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline.
  - 🐍 `pysplashsurf`: Bindings to the CLI and library for Python.
 Install with `pip install splashsurf` and see the [`README`](pysplashsurf/README.md) for more details.
+ - 🎬 `splashsurf_studio`: Blender add-on built on top of the Python bindings for on-the-fly surface reconstruction.
+Available from the [official Blender extension repository](https://extensions.blender.org/add-ons/splashsurf-studio/).

 This page provides an overview of the CLI's features and high-level notes on implementation of the reconstruction method.